 1. Housing inventory is heavily single-family, owner-occupied.
 There is a need for more rental units.

 2. The population has more than tripled in the last 25 years.

 3. There is an aging population.
 Davidson is missing the 20-39 age range.

 4. The population is increasingly affluent and educated.
 Davidson is the only town in the county where over half the residents earn more than $100,000..

 5. 5,500 people work in Davidson.
 Half of the workers earn less than $40,000, and few workers live in Davidson.

 6. Homes are less affordable.
 Median sales price in 2015-16 was $385,000 (Cornelius- $265,000; Huntersville- $250,000)

 The UNCC Urban Institute presented information and recommendations from the recently conducted Affordable Housing Needs Assessment.
-Following the presentation, attendees broke into smaller groups for round table discussions facilitated by the Urban Institute.If you couldn't attend, here's the link to the video: http://www.ustream.tv/recorded/103088258
+Following the presentation, attendees broke into smaller groups for round table discussions facilitated by the Urban Institute.Watch the presentation here: http://www.ustream.tv/recorded/103088258

 August 2017: Affordable Housing Strategy